aiven/aiven-docs/docs/products/opensearch/howto/upgrade-clients-to-opensearch.md

-Elasticsearch has introduced breaking changes into their client libraries as early as **7.13.\***, that's why newer Elasticsearch clients won\'t work with OpenSearch®.
+Elasticsearch has introduced breaking changes into their client libraries as early as **7.13.\***, that's why newer Elasticsearch clients won't work with OpenSearch®.

 ## Migration steps